 Today the Indian market is having around 400 charging points.
 The country needs more than 4 lakhs of charging point stations to meet the requirement.
 So there is a big gap between demand and availability.
 Out of the total number of charging points across the country, only 50 are fast charging points.

 Around 70 to 80 percent of the cars are parked on the road.
 In this case, only charging points are not enough to meet the consumer requirement.
 The consumer will need a longer cable to charge the vehicle, which is not viable, even in case of the rainy season it would be difficult to charge the vehicle.
 This can be a drawback for the product sale.

 The govt or private investors or OEM will have to first build the charging infrastructure.
 ACG has done detail cost and ROI analysis of the charging station.
 The charging station cannot build be hand to hand.
 In the ACG survey, 55 percent of the consumers expect to have a charging station at or near to their home and 25 percent at a public charging station.
 The consumer does not want to be part of the trial process.
 They want some concrete solution instead of being a part of the trial and error method.
 This also cannot be compared with mobile tower development since there was no other mobile technology existing during the initial stages.
 It was a step by step process first and then improve slowly since the consumer did not have the second choice.

 In the case of the electric vehicle segment, the scenario is different.
-There are more than 200 years old tested and trusted ICE technology which still exists.
+There are more than 200 years old tested and trusted ICE technology that still exists.
 Replacing this ICE technology is a difficult task with new electric vehicle technology.
 To replace the ICE technology, OEMs will have to offer a not different product but a much better product and technically high-level products.
 There are mainly 3 types of charging station: